public-fta/pfta/MATHS.md

 whose components are completely determined by `λ(t)` and `μ(t)`.
 See Vesely's equation (8).

-For the special case where the primary failure is non-repairable, the solution reduces to
+For the special case where the primary event failure is non-repairable, the solution reduces to

 ```